PeerViewer/codebase/README.md

 Just install node and npm, for example using https://github.com/nodists/nodist/releases

-And it's also recommdned to install Git For Windows to have bash and many more handy commandline tools that are used by the .sh scripts in this project.
+And it's also recommended to install Git For Windows to have Bash and many more handy commandline tools that are used by the .sh scripts in this project.